impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 }
 ```

+In this test:

-As a setup step, we assert that the `.ruby-version` file does not exist.
-We then run the `version-file-write` command, passing that same `.ruby-version` file as argument #1 and the stringified version number "1.8.7" as argument #2.
-We then assert that the command fails with an error message saying the requested version number is not installed.
-Lastly, we assert that the `.ruby-version` file has not been created since we last checked for its existence.
+- We first assert that the `.ruby-version` file does not exist, as a sanity check.
+- We then run the `version-file-write` command, passing that same `.ruby-version` file as argument #1 and the stringified version number "1.8.7" as argument #2.
+- We then assert that the command fails with an error message saying the requested version number is not installed.
+- Lastly, we assert that the `.ruby-version` file has not been created since we last checked for its existence.

+### Happy path- writing to a version file other than `.ruby-version`

 Last test: